AVAILABLE UNTIL JULY 30TH.

 If you take the time to practice specific material from each of these categories, you will see significant improvement in all areas of your drumming.

 The technique category includes both hand and foot technique.
-Hand technique includes techniques like Moeller technique, finger technique, push-pull technique, etc. There are also different grips like German, French, American, and traditional grip that are used to develop different hand techniques.
-Foot technique includes techniques like heel-toe technique, slide technique, constant-release technique, heel-down technique, etc.
+Hand technique includes Moeller technique, finger technique, push-pull technique, and so on.
+There are also different grips like German, French, American, and traditional grip that are used to develop different hand techniques.
+Foot technique includes heel-toe technique, slide technique, constant-release technique, heel-down technique, and more.

-Developing technique will allow you to be able to play more efficiently around the drum-set.
-It will also enable you to express more vocabulary on the drum-set as certain techniques are required to play certain patterns, grooves, fills, etc. You can think of technique as being the tools that allow you express your ideas on the drum-set.
+Developing technique will allow you to be able to play more efficiently around the drum set.
+It will also enable you to express more vocabulary as certain techniques are required to play certain patterns, grooves, and fills.
+You can think of technique as being a set of tools that allows you express your ideas on the drums.
 The more tools that you have available to you, the more ideas you’ll be able to express!

 You can also use a bass drum practice pad to practice foot technique in the same way.
-You can use these for single or double bass drum pedals.
+You can use it for single or double bass drum pedals.

-Vocabulary is what we play on the drum-set.
+Vocabulary is what we play on the drum set.
 This includes everything from rudiments and sticking patterns to grooves and fills in all styles of music.
 The more “words” that you can say, the more unique “sentences” you will be able to create.
-In relation to drumming, if you can only play ten different drum grooves, you will only have those ten options to choose from.
-But, if can play 100 different drum grooves, you will have 100 different options to choose from!
+If you can only play ten different drum grooves, you will only have those ten options to choose from.
+But if you can play 100 different drum grooves, you will have 100 different options to choose from!
 Having a large vocabulary will allow you to become a more creative and versatile drummer.

 The two most important types of vocabulary are rudiments and stylistic vocabulary.

-Everything we play on the drum-set can be broken down into individual rudiments.
+Everything we play on the drum can be broken down into individual rudiments.
 For that reason, it is very helpful to know a little bit about each one – even if it’s just the basic sticking pattern.
-Even if you’ve been playing for years, make an effort to go back and learn, or review all of the rudiments.
+Even if you’ve been playing for years, make an effort to go back and learn or review all of the rudiments.
 You will likely find a few that you incorporate into your playing regularly, even without consciously choosing to use them.
-You may also find some new ones that you want to try incorporating into your playing as well!
+You may also find some new ones that you want to try to incorporate into your playing as well!

 Stylistic vocabulary includes grooves, fills, and other patterns that are associated with specific styles of music.
-If a drummer gets asked to play a show with a local rock band, the chances of them being able to play a number of different rock grooves and fills are pretty high.
-However, if they get asked to sit in with a Latin band, the chances of them having a number of samba, mambo, or guaguanco grooves and fills at their disposal is much slimmer.
+If a drummer is asked to play a show with a local rock band, the chances of them being able to play a number of different rock grooves and fills are pretty high.
+However, if they’re asked to sit in with a Latin band, the chances of them having a number of samba, mambo, or guaguanco grooves and fills at their disposal is much slimmer.